A-06 Certified

 The pipeline

 Phoenix Runtime deploys a sequential seven-agent pipeline.
 Each agent has a defined scope and produces structured outputs that downstream agents consume.
-For this engagement, three agents ran: A-04 (Archaeological Survey), A-05 (Engineering, two passes), and A-06 (Validator/Certifier).
-The earlier agents — A-00 through A-03 — were skipped via an episode declaration that recorded the stack pivot decision as first-class pipeline state.
+All seven stages were followed.
+A-00 through A-03 — intent setting, workflow mapping, screen archaeology, and semantic spec — were compressed into a single A-04 pass via an episode declaration that recorded the stack pivot decision as first-class pipeline state.
+The archaeological work was done; it ran as one survey rather than four discrete stages.
+A-05 ran twice (initial build, then A-06 findings incorporated).
+A-06 issued certification.

 A-04